Hypercubed/Epsilon-Prime/tutorial.md

 Use the scripts dropdown to select a bots automatic actions each turn.
 Select 'Collect' for the bots action and 'Construct' for the base.

 Press play button to cycle turns and watch your bots work autonomously.

+Try to upgrade your base to have a maximum storage capacity of 500 J.